Podcast: Play in new window | Download

 4. WHY NOW?

 “Okay great.
 We understand.
-We should be doing digital marketing.
+We should invest in digital marketing.
 But why is it so critical to do it right now?”

 Because your competition is.